top of page

 Day 26 - Gjoa Haven, Nunavut, Canada

-This afternoon we arrived at Gjoa Haven at the heart of Northwest Passage, where Roald Amundsen noted it as 'the finest little harbour in the world!
+This afternoon, we arrived at Gjoa Haven at the heart of Northwest Passage, where Roald Amundsen noted it as 'the finest little harbour in the world!

 Gjoa Haven is where the polar explorer Roald Amundsen stayed for two winters during his famed quest through the Northwest Passage.
 Once his ship was free from the ice, he continued his pursuit in 1905, successfully crossing the Northwest Passage.

-The last three landings have been very underwhelming, and we wonder why they have been chosen; they don't seem to align with Hurtigruten's values of sustainability.
+The last three landings have been underwhelming, and we wonder why they have been chosen; they don't seem to align with Hurtigruten's values of sustainability.
 We have been quite disappointed with the pollution level (especially in Gjoa Haven).

 There was not much to see; the people appeared to have very little pride in their land, each village needed supplies, and the pricing for this one was quite a shock!
 CAD 43 for a frozen dessert, $20 for a frozen pizza, and $18 for 1L of orange juice (not freshly squeezed).